Brexit review at Pleasance Courtyard, Edinburgh – ‘poorly paced political satire’

 It’s 2020 and the UK is still struggling to extract itself from the European Union.
 The man tasked with cleaning up the mess is new prime minister Adam Masters (Timothy Bentinck).
 The trouble is he doesn’t really have a plan.
-His solution is to pit two opposing ministers – posh eurosceptic Simon Cavendish (Hal Cruttenden) and Diana Purdy (Pippa Evans) – against one another and hope for implosion.
+His solution is to pit two opposing ministers – posh eurosceptic Simon Cavendish (Hal Cruttenden) and down-to-earth Diana Purdy (Pippa Evans) – against one another and hope for implosion.

 We need your help…